 - Deactivate your card.
 All transactions made with your WatCard are your responsibility, even if you weren’t the one making them.
 You can deactivate your WatCard online, or in person at the Turnkey Desk in the SLC or at any Food Services cash register.
 If you find your card after it has been deactivated, bring it to the WatCard office and it will be reactivated, free of charge.

 - Visit the WatCard office with a piece of photo ID.
 We’re conveniently located on the lower level of the SLC.
 A new card will be issued for a replacement fee of $30.

 What if I find a lost WatCard?

 Lost WatCards should be returned to the WatCard Office.
 This can be done in several ways:

-- Lost WatCards can be dropped off in person at our service counter located in the Student Life Centre during regular business hours.
+- Lost WatCards can be dropped off in person at our service counter located in The Centre in Needles Hall during regular business hours.

 - If you can't make it to our service counter during regular business hours you can leave the WatCard with a trusted campus partner such as; UW Police, one of the campus libraries, any UW Food Services location, or the Turnkey Desk.
 Lost WatCards left at these locations will be returned to the WatCard Office within a few business days.

 - If you are off campus you can mail the card addressed to the WatCard Office to the university's mailing address of 200 University Ave West Waterloo, ON, CAN N2L 3G1.